We give you an overview of the five cards in the Chase Ultimate Rewards family, including sign-up bonuses and spending categories.

 One of the high points of the Ultimate Rewards program is its line of credit card products.
-The Chase Ultimate Rewards card family encompasses five cards – two no-fee cards, one premium card, one elite card and two business cards – and they’re good products that fit a wide variety of incomes, spending patterns and rewards preferences.
+The Chase Ultimate Rewards card family encompasses seven cards – two no-annual-fee cards, one premium card, one elite card and three business cards – and they’re good products that fit a wide variety of incomes, spending patterns and rewards preferences.
 The cards all earn Ultimate Rewards points.
 However, you can’t transfer points unless you own an Ultimate Rewards card with an annual fee.

 Also, those cards with annual fees will also give you a 25 to 50 percent bonus on travel redemptions made through the Ultimate Rewards portal.
 So, before you spring for your first card, you’ll need to think carefully about your travel goals and long-term strategy – a card with an annual fee may score you more free travel in the long run.